-The next option is from Private Personal Flood Insurance that you can avail from insurance companies.
+The next option is Private Personal Flood Insurance which you can avail yourself of from insurance companies.
 This is suitable if you think that FEMA’s coverage is not enough to protect all your assets.
 Flood insurance from insurers can have broader coverage and have more options than FEMA.
-Therefore, you should weigh in your options on where to get your flood insurance and just choose where you can get the proper coverage you need.
+Therefore, you should weigh your options on where to get your flood insurance and just choose where you can get the proper coverage you need.

 Who Qualifies For NFIP?

 Today, there are over 20,000 communities throughout the United States that already participate in NFIP.
 If you want to know if your community is included on the list, just check FEMA’s Community Status Book and find your address there.
 If your community is on the list, you can then call FEMA to enroll.
 Or again, ask your insurance agent if they can help with it.